-At December 31, 2022, we held one below investment-grade fixed maturity security with a gross unrealized loss greater than \$10.0 million.
-The security is a pharmaceutical company and had a fair value of \$37.7 million and a gross unrealized loss of \$12.4 million.
+At December 31, 2021, we held one investment-grade fixed maturity security with a gross unrealized loss greater than \$10.0 million.
+The security was a foreign government debt obligation and had a fair value of \$172.0 million and a gross unrealized loss of \$14.6 million.